The Soulful Seven: A Week in Kolkata

 Daily Budget

-$35-60 per day
+$50-80 per day (excluding flights)

 Best Seasons

-October to March (winter months with pleasant weather)
+October to March (winter and early spring)

 Ideal For